Vidisha-kayal/Personal_blog_app/README.md

 # Personal_blog_app
-A full stack web application using React and Django with the Django Rest Framework.
+A full stack web application using React and NodeJS